jspong/jspong.github.io/resume.md

 * Identified and diagnosed errors in distributed ACID database using SQL, Internal Interrupts, and external Client Automation to reproduce issues with Planner, Replay Queues for Disaster Recovery, and Paxos-driven node management.
+* Interviewed candidates and mentored new engineers on the team.

 `January 2010 - August 2010`
 __Google, Inc.__
 *Software Engineer in Test*

-_Developed first scalable and reusable Integration Test Infrastructure for the Android Marketplace_
+_Developed first scalable and reusable Integration Test Infrastructure for the Android Marketplace._

 * Wrote, maintained, and executed integration tests for the Android Marketplace using Java and Selenium
-* Designed API for integration tests and refactored it into existing legacy framework to allow all developers to create more reliable and scalable tests.
+* Designed API for Integration Tests and Refactored it into Existing Legacy Framework to allow all Developers to Create More Reliable and Scalable Tests.
-* Collaborated with developers to encourage teamwork on test development.
+* Collaborated with Developers to encourage Teamwork on Test Development.

 `August 2007 - December 2009`
 __Riverbed Technology, San Francisco, CA__
 *Quality Assurance Engineer*

-_Worked with Product and Engineering Teams to Manage and Automate Integration and Regression Tests for WAN Optimization_
+_Automated Integration and Regression Tests for WAN Optimization, Working with Product and Engineering to Ensure Quality from Conception through Client Support_

-* Led a team of six engineers in engineering efforts, coordinating individual contributions into a cohesive and Unified Test System.
+* Led a Team of Six Engineers in Engineering Efforts, Coordinating Individual Contributions into a Cohesive and Unified Test System.
-* Wrote client automation, server deployment, and network configuration in `bash`, `C#`, `perl`, `python` to allow reusable test logic for Windows and Linux clients.
+* Wrote Client Automation, Server Deployment, and Network Configuration in `bash`, `C#`, `perl`, `python` to allow Reusable Test Logic for Windows and Linux clients.
-* Wrote and optimized test result analytic tools using MySQL database, including Data Modeling, Index Optimization, and complex SQL Queries.
+* Wrote and Optimized Test Result Analytic Tools using MySQL database, requiring Data Modeling, Index Optimization, and complex SQL Queries.
+* Interviewed Candidates and Mentored New Engineers on the Team.